-ii) Equity instruments at FVOCI
+ii) Equity instruments at FVTOCI

-Upon initial recognition, the Company may elect to classify irrevocably some of its equity investments as equity instruments at FVOCI when they meet the definition of equity under IAS 32 Financial Instruments: Presentation and are not held for trading.
-Such classification is determined on an instrument by instrument basis.
+Upon initial recognition, the Company may elect to classify irrevocably some of its equity investments as equity instruments at FVTOCI when they meet the definition of equity under IAS 32 Financial Instruments: Presentation and are not held for trading.
+Such classification is determined on an instrument-by-instrument basis.

-The Company have no equity instruments at FVOCI.
+The Company have no equity instruments at fair value through other comprehensive income.